-To study potential causal effects of automation on industry concentration, we estimate an instrumental-variable (IV) panel specification.
-As documented by Acemoglu and Restrepo (2020), robot adoptions vary considerably across industries and the same industries are rapidly adopting robots in both the United States and Europe.
-More importantly, robot adoption trends in European economies are ahead of the United States.
-Inspired by the approach in Acemoglu and Restrepo (2020), we construct the average robot density of five European economies (EURO5) for each industry.
+We use the lag of the average robot density of five European economies (EURO5) for each industry as an instrumental variable for U.S. robot density in our regressions.
 The EURO5 economies include Denmark, Finland, France, Italy, and Sweden, which all adopted robotics ahead of the United States.
 Similar to our measure of robot density for the U.S., we measure robot density in the EURO5 economies by the number of robots per thousand employees (or per million of labor hours) in each industry, with the employment (and hours) data taken from EUKLEMS.
 The average robot density of the five European economies in industry j at time t is calculated as where k is an index of economies in the EURO5 group.
 We use the one-year lagged EURO5 robot density as the instrumental variable for the U.S. robot density in our industry-level panel regression.